-REPRODUCTIVE HEALTH KNOWLEDGE, ATTITUDES & PRACTICES AMONG ADOLESCENTS IN SOME SENIOR HIGH SCHOOLS IN THE KETU SOUTH MUNICIPALITY
+REPRODUCTIVE HEALTH KNOWLEDGE, ATTITUDES & PRACTICES AMONG SENIOR HIGH SCHOOL ADOLESCENTS IN THE KETU SOUTH MUNICIPALITY, GHANA

 ABSTRACT

 Background: Adolescents make around 21.9% of Ghana's population.
 For this and other reasons, they are critical for national growth.
 Adolescents' sexual and reproductive health matters, in particular, are a substantial impediment to reaching their full potential.
-These difficulties include early coitarche, sexually transmitted infections (STIs), unexpected conceptions, unsafe abortions, various forms of abuse, and dropping out.
+These difficulties include early coitarche, sexually transmitted infections (STIs), unexpected conceptions, unsafe abortions, various forms of abuse, and dropping out from schools.
 Despite advances, unresolved difficulties linger.
 It is believed that schoolwork keeps adolescents occupied and away from activities that could jeopardize their reproductive health.
 The study intended to get a better knowledge of the reproductive health awareness that adolescents face.

 Methods: A cross-sectional survey was undertaken with 180 students from secondary schools in the Ketu-South Municipality, to assess their reproductive health knowledge, attitudes and practices.
 Structured questionnaires were the means of data collection.
 The mean age for the study was 17.7.
 Majority (64.4%) of the students were females and also majority of the respondents were Christians (82.2%).